 Step 2 - Mix The Solution

 To prevent lumpiness, add the iron sulphate to the sprayer first.
 Next add the equivalent of a few cups of warm water and swirl the mixture until it dissolves.
-Finally top up with warm but not boiling water (which could potentially damage O-rings, or even soften the plastic of the sprayer to the extent that it bursts under pressure).
-Usually I half fill my sprayer with water and top up with hot water from a kettle which has been half boiled.
-Tighten the lid on the sprayer and turn it upside down a few times to ensure thorough mixing.
+Finally top up with warm but not boiling water (which could potentially damage the sprayer).
+Tighten the lid on the sprayer and turn it upside down a few times and give it a shake to ensure thorough mixing.
 If you are using a knapsack sprayer, add water about a gallon at a time, and swirl the mixture around each time you add water.

 Mixing Iron Sulphate and Water - What Concentration Do I Use?

 I did some surfing online, but there didn't seem to be any any consistency as regards mixing concentration.
 So I decided to do some some experiments.

 This is the concentration which seems to provide good results: